-I won’t take credit for this idea, because it was my sister who made it first, in her attempt to replicate one of our favorite childhood foods, eggplant salad.
-The salad was not really a salad, but a spread, we would eat it on slices of white bread with fresh tomatoes.
+I won’t take credit for this idea.
+It was my sister who made it first, in her attempt to replicate one of our favorite childhood foods, eggplant salad.
+The salad was not really a salad, but a spread.
+We would eat it on slices of white bread with fresh tomatoes.
 And it was delicious.
 This creamy artichoke spread resembles in texture, but it’s not exactly the same thing.

 At least is not a lectin bomb!

 Now when I think of it, this dish was a lectin bomb, no wonder we would all feel a little off after eating it, but we all thought this is due to it being too fatty.
 I remember my mom was always sick after eating it, but she loved it so much.
 Not only it contained all the seeds of the mature eggplants, but it was made with the wrong oil, usually sunflower.
 And since eating all the eggplant seeds was not enough, we were also pairing it with tomatoes.

 Now back to this creamy artichoke spread.
 Artichoke is a food we should eat often.
 But to be honest, it isn’t the tastiest thing – for me at least.
 It has a weird texture and I never like it straight from the jar or added to a salad (not even talking about the fresh artichoke which can be delicious but take some skill and time to prepare).
 I’m one of those who doesn’t think artichokes belong on a pizza, for example (haha).
 But I also think we should eat even vegetables we are not the fondest of.
 So I try to find ways to make artichokes taste good.